BCAAs: Building Blocks for Muscle Health and Recovery

 For someone who’s physically active, a daily intake of 5-10 grams is often suggested.

-BCAAs can assist in in several ways.
+BCAAs can assist in weight management in several ways.

 They can help maintain lean muscle mass during periods of calorie restriction, reducing the likelihood of muscle loss.